‘Are you aware there are elements and principles in the design world?

-Here we will give you a brief understanding and overview of a few of the concepts.
+Here we give you a brief understanding and overview of a few of the concepts.

 Elements of Design

-We are all aware of what lines are.
+We’re all aware of what lines are.
 They can be curved, angled or straight.
-Vertical, horizontal or diagonal.
+Also vertical, horizontal or diagonal.
 Broken or continuous, wide or thin.
 Line is the first and most basic concept of the design elements.

-All objects are composed of shapes in one way or another and provide interest to your design.
-It is important to understand how various elements of your design are interacting.
+All objects are composed of shapes in one way or another.
+Shapes provide interest.
+It’s important to understand how various elements of your design are interacting.

 Texture can add depth, tactility and interest to an otherwise bland and flat design.
-Use sparingly as too much can be overwhelming.
+However, use this element sparingly as too much can be overwhelming.

 Principles of Design

-The Principles of design are a way of arranging the basic elements to create one whole design.
-How these are elements and principles are applied will determine how successful a design may, or not be.
+The ‘Principles’ of design are a way of arranging the basic elements to create one whole design.
+How these elements and principles are applied will determine how successful a design may, or not be.

 Repitition can help unify individual elements, to bring them together to look like they ‘belong’.